-I am a solicitor in the Litigation and Dispute Resolution department and joined Gordon Dadds as a trainee in 2008.
+I am a partner in the Litigation and Dispute Resolution department and joined Gordon Dadds as a trainee in 2008.
 I have broad experience in a diverse range of civil litigation matters acting for both individuals and companies.
 I have a particular interest in all aspects of commercial litigation, debt collection, insolvency as well as contested trust and probate, with particular expertise in claims under the Inheritance (Provision for Family and Dependants) Act 1975.

 When I’m not at work, I enjoy playing squash, tennis and cricket, as well as travelling and going to the theatre.

 What is your most interesting legal experience?